Dr. Jill Carnahan, Guest

 In perhaps the most ironic twist of all, glyphosate has proven highly toxic to the basic phase one detoxification of the liver, the cytochrome pathways.
-I find it incredibly alarming that one of the most toxic chemicals known to mankind also exerts it’s influence by impairing human detoxification.
+I find it incredibly alarming that one of the most toxic chemicals known to mankind also exerts its influence by impairing human detoxification.
 Did you get that!?
-A toxic chemical that makes is harder to detox… what nonsense!
+A toxic chemical that makes it harder to detox… what nonsense!

 Here is an excerpt from Entropy 2013, Glyphosate’s Suppression of Cytochrome P450 enzymes and amino acid biosynthesis by the gut microbe:

 Glyphosate’s inhibition of cytochrome P450 (CYP) enzymes is an overlooked component of its toxicity to mammals.
 CYP enzymes play crucial roles in biology, one of which is to detoxify xenobiotics.
 Thus, glyphosate enhances the damaging effects of other food borne chemical residues and environmental toxins.
 Negative impact on the body is insidious and manifests slowly over time as inflammation damages cellular systems throughout the body.

 Glyphosate may trigger autoimmunity, such as celiac disease by the following mechanisms: